Unboxed-Software/web3-react-magic-connect-nextjs/README.md

 ## Next.js - web3-react Magic Connect Example

-This is a minimal implementation of the web3-react Magic Connect Connector in Next.js.
+This is a minimal implementation of the `@magiclabs/web3-react` Magic Connect Connector in Next.js.
-It includes a wallet selector modal, message signing, and NFT minting.
+It includes a wallet selector modal, network switching, message signing, and NFT minting.
+Note that the NFT contract is only deployed and implemented for Sepolia.

 ## Getting started